- •

 Is cabin booking available from Athens (All Ports) to Kythnos?

-Yes, you can book a cabin on the ARTEMIS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kythnos.
+Yes, you can book a cabin on the ANEMOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kythnos.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry